-We are particularly interested in evolution of their unusual semi-autonomous organelles: highly reduced or even completely lost mitochondrion-like organelle of anaerobic Preaxostyla and secondary plastid of photosynthetic euglenids.
+We are particularly interested in the evolution of their unusual semi-autonomous organelles: highly reduced or even completely lost mitochondrion-like organelles of anaerobic Preaxostyla and secondary plastids of photosynthetic euglenids.

 Both of these areas of research provide insight into organelle origin and evolution of their structure, molecular biology, transport, targeting, biogenesis, genome composition, molecular genetics mechanisms and biochemical pathways.
-We also study the phenomenon of lateral gene transfer which plays important role in some of these processes.
+We also study the phenomenon of lateral gene transfer, which plays an important role in some of these processes.

 In our lab we focus on: